d2l-ai/d2l-en/chapter_introduction/index.md

 While all supervised learning problems are captured by the simple description
-"predicting the labels given input features", supervised learning can take diverse forms and require tons of modeling decisions, depending on (among other considerations) the type, size, and quantity of the inputs and outputs.
+"predicting the labels given input features", supervised learning itself can take diverse forms and require tons of modeling decisions, depending on (among other considerations) the type, size, and quantity of the inputs and outputs.
-For example, we use different models to process sequences of arbitrary lengths and for processing fixed-length vector representations.
+For example, we use different models for processing sequences of arbitrary lengths and fixed-length vector representations.
 We will visit many of these problems in depth throughout this book.